nadsonfernando/input-materialdesign-widget/README.md

 Appcelerator TextField Material Design concept!

-This is a widget based on [Material Design](https://material.io/guidelines/) concept, supporting multiple platforms, even android.
+This is a widget based on [Material Design](https://material.io/guidelines/) concept, which works for iphone, ipad and android, even Android.

 ## Installation